fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Add patient form

 Form handling can sometimes be quite a nuisance in React.
-That's why we have decided to utilize the the [Formik](https://jaredpalmer.com/formik/docs/overview) package for our add patient form in our app.
-Here's a small intro from to Formiks's documentation:
+That's why we have decided to utilize the [Formik](https://jaredpalmer.com/formik/docs/overview) package for our add patient form in our app.
+Here's a small intro to Formiks's documentation:

 > Formik is a small library that helps you with the 3 most annoying parts:
 >